 4 min read

-There are many different aspects of photography, however, there's 5 of them that I consider the pillars or foundation of my work.
-So if you're wondering what to focus on when you're out and about shooting, then here's some quick tips.
+There are many different aspects of photography, however, there are 5 of them that I consider the pillars or foundation of my work.
+So if you're wondering what to focus on when you're out and about shooting, then here are some quick tips.

 Composition and Aspect ratios are 2 different aspects, but they really go hand in hand and are extremely important to me.